 All on 8 Dental Implants in Mexico- Cost and Packages

-The All-on-8 dental implants system is a variant of the all-on-four system based on the same concept.
+The all on 8 dental implants system in Mexico is a variant of the all-on-four system based on the same concept.
 The only difference is that 8 front implants are used instead of 4.
 Also, most of the All-on-4 technique uses acrylic dentures while the All-on-8 uses dental bridges with crowns, which provides more natural-looking teeth.

 The all on 8 dental implants system in Mexico gives a perfect and bright smile without the hassle of dentures that don’t stay in place.

 The all-on-8 dental implant system uses a series of high-tech dental implants to support dentures or crowns.

 The total cost of All-on-8 dental treatment procedures in countries like the US or Canada is around 60 – 70 % more expensive than what a person will pay in Mexico.
 Usually, an all-on-8 dental implant system in the US can start at $32,000 for an upper or lower restoration.

 In Mexican cities like Los Algodones, the estimated price for all on 8 dental implant system is $9,500 – $12,000 and it also comes with an All on Eight System package that includes using high-tech MegaGen dental implants.
 There will be two stages involved in this package: (1) 4 days stay for the implant procedure; (2) 4 days stay for the bridge application.
 Also included in the package is FREE accommodation at Hacienda Los Algodones for both stages of the dental trip, car transportation (to and from Yuma AZ Airport) along with Case Manager Assistance.

 Another city where you can avail the All-on-8 system in Tijuana.
 The cost of an all-on-8 system in Tijuana is $16,000.